 When puppies start switching from their baby teeth to adult dentition, a few problems can occur:

-Too many teeth.
 Puppies are born with 28 deciduous (baby) teeth under the gum, which begin erupting at 2 weeks until they are all visible at 8 weeks.
 In most cases, at 8 to 12 weeks, the baby teeth start to fall out and are replaced by 48 adult teeth.

 In some cases, the baby teeth fail to fall out, and the puppy ends up with too many teeth in his mouth.
 Having extra teeth is bad because the adult teeth become crowded and may grow at weird angles.
 Food can also get caught between the teeth and cause gum disease.
 Puppies who have retained deciduous teeth by the age of 6 months should see a veterinarian to have them removed.

-Broken teeth.
 Puppies like to chew on everything from socks to rocks.
 If your puppy gnaws on something hard, he can break a tooth.
 This includes chews and dog toys that are too firm and don’t “give” when the puppy bites down on them.
 (If you can’t bend it, it’s too hard for your puppy to chew.)
-If a tooth breaks far enough down, the root canal could be exposed, with a huge potential for infection.
+And if a tooth breaks far enough down, the root canal could be exposed, with a huge potential for infection.
 If this happens, a veterinary dentist needs to fit your dog with a crown — the same kind you’d get if you had a cavity.

 The best way to keep your puppy’s teeth healthy is to give him soft toys and chews to gnaw on.
 Examine his mouth regularly, and contact your veterinarian right away if you see retained baby teeth or a broken tooth.